ddMuyi/transactionhistory/README.md

 ### Pagination
 After studying the nature of the tasks, I realise that there won't be a need to paginate considering that the first instance of the data I'll be fetching must belong to one of 5 different dates.
 Paginating the data might result to some part of the dates going to next page thereby obstructing accessibility of the app

+## Conclusion
+Of course the app is a long way from done, it requires a couple of dashboards for the counsellors and the clients, good and dependable payment systems, generation of tokens for in-app transactions, coupons e.t.c With very few competition in the market, this app can hit landmarks.